danleh/trie-count/README.md

 # `tc`: Trie Count Utility

-A command line utility that takes a list of strings as input and produces a [trie (prefix tree)](https://en.wikipedia.org/wiki/Trie) as output.
+A small command line utility that takes a list of strings as input and produces a [trie (prefix tree)](https://en.wikipedia.org/wiki/Trie) as output.
-The trie associates with each prefix in the input lines a count (how often it occurred).
+The trie associates a count with each prefix in the input lines (i.e., shows how common a particular prefix is).
 I find it useful for quick data exploration.

 ## Usage Examples